School Psychology Program Mission and Primary Aim

 - research settings where investigations are conducted related to learning, development, and behavior of school-aged children.

-Altogether the program takes approximately six years to complete: three years for the Ed.S. degree, two years of Ph.D. coursework, and a predoctoral internship year.
-It is possible for a student to complete the PhD in five years if the student opts to begin their doctoral course of study while they complete the third year Specialist level internship.
+The program takes approximately six years to complete: three years for the Ed.S. degree, two years of Ph.D. coursework, and a predoctoral internship year.
 Those who enter the program with a masters or specialist degree take a minimum of three years to finish their Ph.D.
 The Ph.D. requirements consist of:

 - Coursework in the history of psychology, individual and cultural differences, biological aspects of behavior, the cognitive/affective aspects of behavior, social aspects of behavior, statistical methods and research design, measurement/ psychometrics, psychopathology, advanced clinical interventions and supervision